ibm-cloud-architecture/eda-rt-inventory-gitops/environments/rt-inventory-dev/services/kconnect/README.md

-# Kafka connect configuration for elastic search and cloud object storage sinks and MQ source
+# Kafka connect configuration for elastic search and cloud object storage sinks and MQ source connectors

 ## Get Kafka Connector cluster definition to connect to Event Streams